 All images courtesy of Chomp.

-A labor of love, Chomp only features the work of artists and photographers that Mitsu is passionate about, and he often includes diverse subjects you might be surprised to see in a queer magazine, such as macho skaters and straight boys.
+A labour of love, Chomp only features the work of artists and photographers that Mitsu is passionate about, and he often includes diverse subjects you might be surprised to see in a queer magazine, such as macho skaters and straight boys.
 Though skate culture and queer culture might not appear to overlap on the surface, Mitsu believes things that "exist on the edges of society" share more than meets the eye.
 Constantly surprising and resolutely DIY, Chomp is now on its fourth issue.

-We talked to Mitsu from his current home in New York about where the zine is headed next, what it tells us about queer subcultures in Japan, and where he finds the cute pictures of boys' butts that are nestled between Chomp's pages.
+We talked to Mitsu from his current home in New York about where the zine is headed next, what it tells us about queer subcultures in Japan and where he finds the cute pictures of boys' butts that are nestled between Chomp's pages.